 Machine learning models are sensitive to dataset distribution, imbalance, and noise.
-As a solution to mitigate DURPC, we propose selectively adding noise to specific portions of chemical datasets containing sensitive classes.
-This data-level mitigation approach, adding noise only to certain data classes that are flagged as sensitive, such as highly flammable chemicals, toxins, or nerve agents.
-This method of selectively noising data points in the dataset can greatly contribute to mitigating dual usage for two main reasons.
+As a method for mitigating DURPC, we propose selectively adding noise to specific portions of chemical datasets.
+This data-level mitigation approach adds noise to either the labels or features of only those data classes that are flagged as sensitive, such as highly flammable chemicals, toxins, or nerve agents.
+This method of selectively noising data points in the dataset can effectively contribute to mitigating dual usage for two main reasons.

-Firstly, the dataset with added selective noise can then be shared publicly.
-As demonstrated by the bioactivity prediction model from earlier, removing sensitive data points does not prevent the model from exploring and predicting these sensitive predictions.
-Data collection can be costly in time and resources, and one of the primary challenges in the data science community when building machine learning models is insufficient data \cite{xu2023small}.
-This scarcity has led to the growing popularity of low-shot learning, zero-shot learning and other small data approaches \cite{altae2017low, wang2018lowshot}.
-If the data can be safely shared with selectively added noise, it enables researchers and developers to access valuable datasets while minimizing DURPC, thereby fostering open collaboration and advancement of chemical and biological technologies.
+Firstly, we apply selective noise in datasets as a step toward enabling data sharing.
+As demonstrated by the bioactivity model \cite{urbina_dual_2022}, removing sensitive data points does not prevent the model from making sensitive predictions.
+Data collection is costly in terms of time and resources, and data scarcity is a major challenge in building machine learning models for science \cite{xu2023small}.
+This has led to growing interest in low-shot, zero-shot, and other small-data learning approaches \cite{altae2017low, wang2018lowshot}.
+When data can be shared safely, researchers gain access to valuable datasets while minimizing DURPC, thus fostering open collaboration and the advancement of chemical and biological technologies.

-Secondly, this method serves as a model-agnostic approach to mitigate the risks of dual usage.
-With increasing accessibility of machine learning tools and resources, many individuals with a moderate level of expertise can build their own models.
-Or, they can use large language that generate code\cite{white2023assessment}.
-Although inference-level and model-level strategies may mitigate dual usage of existing models, they may not be sufficient to address potential dual use risks associated with custom models developed by individuals with access to sensitive datasets.
-Therefore, we choose to focus on data-level mitigation, to address dual use concerns regardless of which architectures are being used.
-Among the few noise types evaluated, zero-mean Gaussian noise was the most effective at reducing the accuracy of deep learning models \cite{boonprong2018classification}.
+Secondly, this method provides a model-agnostic approach to mitigate the risks of DURPC.
+With increasing accessibility of machine learning tools and resources, individuals can build their own models.
+They can use LLMs to generate code to train a model \cite{white2023assessment}.
+Inference-level and model-level strategies may limit misuse of existing models but are insufficient for addressing potential dual use risks from custom models developed by individuals with access to sensitive data.
+Data-level mitigation addresses dual use concerns regardless of which architectures are being used.